UAL-RE/ReBACH/bagger/README.md

 ### Wasabi

-Both DART and ReBACH-Bagger use the `access_key` and `secret_key` credentials defined in the configuration to authenticate to Wasabi (see [DART Workflow]("#dart-workflow") for details on how these variables are used in DART).
-However, only ReBACH-Bagger uses the other variables defined here to access the endpoint for the purpose of checking for duplicate bags.
-DART uses the storage configuration embedded in the workflow JSON file for selecting the correct endpoint.
-Verify that these values match.
+Both DART and ReBACH-Bagger use the credentials in this section to authenticate to Wasabi.
+ReBACH-Bagger checks Wasabi for duplicate bags.
+See [DART Workflow]("#dart-workflow") for details on how these variables are used in DART.
+If the `dart_workflow_hostbucket_override` variable is set to `true` (default), the values of `host` and `bucket` defined here are used in the DART workflow defined in the `workflow` variable above.
+If set to `false`, the values defined in the workflow are used instead.

 ```toml
 [Wasabi]